morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

     Type:                    Projected (a volume that contains injected data from multiple sources)
 ```

-This is a highly shortened output of the pod description showing the relevant sections.
+Above output is shortened quite significantly and shows the pod description's relevant sections.
 Our virt-launcher pod has multiple
 helper containers managing the mounts.
 Every storage is shown in the volumes block.
 The ServiceAccount is actually in
 the `kube-api-access` volume.
 The `compute` container is the container running our virtual machine where our storage
 should be available.

-#### Disk Mounts: Block storage and Filesystem storage
+#### Disk Mounts: Block storage and filesystem storage

-Our two PersistentVolumeClaims - one backed by Filesystem and one beeing a raw block device - are mounted differently.
+Our two PersistentVolumeClaims - one backed by a filesystem and one being a raw block device - are mounted differently.

-* **fsdisk**: Is in the mount block () of the `compute` container.
+* **fsdisk**: Is in the mount block of the `compute` container.
-* **blockdisk**: Our block storage disk is not show in the mount block of the `compute` container.
+* **blockdisk**: Does not show up in the mount block of the `compute` container.
 However, we see the `blockdisk` as `/dev/blockdisk` in the devices section in the `compute` container.
 This means that our block storage is indeed passed as a device.

-#### Filesystem Mounts: Virtiofs volumes
+#### Filesystem mounts: Virtiofs volumes

-Our Secret, ConfigMap, ServiceAccount are mounted to the guest as `filesystem`.
+Our Secret, ConfigMap and ServiceAccount are mounted to the guest as `filesystem`.
 They are using the shared filesystem [Virtiofs](https://virtio-fs.gitlab.io/).
 For each mounted filesystem there is a supporting container `virtiofs-<volume>`.
 In our case the supporting containers are
 `virtiofs-serviceaccount-fs`, `virtiofs-cloudinit-fs`, `virtiofs-configmap-fs`.